irudnyts/irudnyts.github.io/_drafts/2019-01-14-r-coding-style-guide.md

 * There are two common number of spaces for indentation: two (Hadley and others) and four (Bioconductor).
 My own rule of thumb: I use four spaces indentation for data analyses scripts, and two spaces while developing packages.

-* Choose the number of spaces of indentation up-front and stick to it.
+* Choose the number of spaces of indentation upfront and stick to it.
 Never mix different number of spaces in one project.

-* To set the number of spaces of the project, go to Tools -> Global options... -> Code -> Editing.
+* To set the number of spaces in the project, go to Tools -> Global options... -> Code -> Editing.
 Check the following boxes: "Insert spaces for tab" (with "Tab width" equal to chosen number), "Auto-indent code after paste", and "Vertically align arguments in auto-indent".

 ![](https://irudnyts.github.io/images/posts/2019-01-14-r-coding-style-guide/indent.png)